yesihaveidea/myrtille/README.md

 The installer provides the option to create or not a self-signed certificate for https://myserver/myrtille.
 Like for all self-signed certificates, you will have to add a security exception into your browser (just ignore the warning message and proceed to the website). **Usage of https is recommended** to secure your remote connection.
 Of course, you can avoid that by installing a certificate provided by a trusted Certification Authority (see DOCUMENTATION.md).

 If you want connection information, you can enable stat (displayed on screen or browser console).
-If you want debug information, you can enable debug (most traces are disabled (commented) into the .js files but can be enabled (uncommented) as needed). *Hidden from version 1.5.0 (can be enabled into default.css)*.
+If you want debug information, you can enable debug (most traces are disabled (commented) into the .js files but can be enabled (uncommented) as needed).

-You can also choose the rendering mode, HTML4 or HTML5 (HTML4 may be useful, for example, if websockets are blocked by a proxy or firewall). *Hidden (autodetected) from version 1.5.0 (can be enabled into default.css)*.
+You can also choose the rendering mode, HTML4 or HTML5 (HTML4 may be useful, for example, if websockets are blocked by a proxy or firewall).

 On touchscreen devices, you can pop the device keyboard with the "Keyboard" button.
 Then enter some text and click "Send".
 This can be used, for example, to paste the local clipboard content and send it to the server (then it be copied from there, within the remote session).
 Alternatively, you can run **osk.exe** (the Windows on screen keyboard, located into %SystemRoot%\System32) within the remote session.
 It can even be run automatically on session start (https://www.cybernetman.com/kb/index.cfm/fuseaction/home.viewArticles/articleId/197).